MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-overview.md

 CodePush allows you to follow these rules in full compliance so long as the update you push doesn't significantly deviate your product from its original App Store approved intent.

-To further remain in compliance with Apple's guidelines we suggest that App Store-distributed apps don't enable the `updateDialog` option when calling `sync`, since in the [App Store Review Guidelines](https://developer.apple.com/app-store/review/guidelines/) it is written that:
+To further remain in compliance with Apple's guidelines we suggest that App Store-distributed apps don't enable the `updateDialog` option when calling `sync`, since in the [App Store Review Guidelines](https://developer.apple.com/app-store/review/guidelines/) it's written that:

 > Apps must not force users to rate the app, review the app, download other apps, or other similar actions in order to access functionality, content, or use of the app.